hismailbulut/Neoray/README.md

 NeoraySet BoxDrawingOn true
 ```

-You can specify how the neoray window will be shown.
+You can specify how the Neoray window will be shown.
 The possible values are
 'minimized', 'maximized', 'fullscreen', 'centered'.
 Default is none.
 ```vim
 NeoraySet WindowState maximized